Upon logging in to your VPS for the first time, one of the first things you

 ln -fs /usr/share/zoneinfo/Europe/Helsinki /etc/localtime

-Open /etc/rc.conf in an editor and, replacing the text YOUR_HOSTNAME and YOUR_IP with your own actual host name and IP number, add:
+Open /etc/rc.conf in an editor and, replacing the text YOUR_HOSTNAME, EXTERNAL_IP, and INTERNAL_IP with your own actual host name and IP numbers, add:

 Then put this in /etc/resolv.conf: